 Best For: Day tripping from Reykjavik

 If you are visiting Iceland, you are most likely visiting the awesome capital of Reykjavik, and from there you must explore the impressive volcanic geography of the area.
 Take a day trip using public transport, from the city to the volcanic mountain range Ejsan, also known as Mount Ejsa.
 On this very popular and well-marked trail, you will experience some very steep ascents which require steel cables for security, but the majority of the route is a pleasant incline.
-As a round trip, this trail is only about 5 to 6 hours trekking, so you can be back in the city in time for a well-earned beer.
+As a round trip, this hiking trail is only about 5 to 6 hours trekking, so you can be back in the city in time for a well-earned beer.

 Bring a windbreaker as it can get very windy at the summit.